-“I’ve worked with 27 different commissioners,” Mr. Woodbury said during Tuesday's commission meeting, where he was honored for his record service.
-"The legacy of a few of them is not what we’d want it to be, but the majority of them were honest, dedicated public servants.”
+“I’ve worked with 27 different commissioners,” Mr. Woodbury said last year, upon being honored for becoming the longest-serving county commissioner in state history.
+“The legacy of a few of them is not what we’d want it to be, but the majority of them were honest, dedicated public servants.”

-None more so than Mr. Woodbury.
+None more so than Mr. Woodbury